-The Audit Committee oversees compliance by management with the Company's risk management policies and procedures and reviews the adequacy of the risk management framework in relation to the risks faced by the Company.
+The Audit Committee oversees compliance by management with the Group's risk management policies and procedures and reviews the adequacy of the risk management framework in relation to the risks faced by the Group.

-Financial instruments carried on the statement of financial position include cash and cash equivalents, account receivables, other receivables, accrued and other current liabilities, lease liabilities and trade payables.
+Financial instruments carried on the statement of financial position include cash and cash equivalents, account receivables, other receivables, accrued and other current liabilities, lease liabilities and trade payables and bank borrowings.
 The particular recognition methods adopted are disclosed in the individual policy statements associated with each item.